 The rapid development of biometric recognition technology has led to biometric security systems being used increasingly more for physical access control.
-Not just in high-security locations such as banks, but in environments needing lower security levels such as office complexes.
-It’s opening up whole new opportunities to improve the protection of people, places and possessions, while also offering more user-friendly ways for people to identify themselves.
+Not just in high-security locations such as banks, but also in environments needing lower security levels such as office complexes.
+Biometric systems are opening up whole new opportunities to improve the protection of people, places and possessions, while also offering more user-friendly ways for people to identify themselves.

 What is biometric security?